 - Exercise: Regular, strenuous exercise will increase your metabolic rate.
 So if you want to boost your metabolism, start exercising for at least 30 minutes a day.

-- Diet: A healthy microbiome diet will naturally increase metabolic rate.
+- Diet: A healthy diet will naturally increase metabolic rate.

 Metabolism Boosting Diet

-It is possible to boost your metabolism by following a simple and healthy diet.
-Here’s some diet changes that can kick-start your metabolism:
+It is possible to boost your metabolism by following a healthy diet.
+Here are some diet changes that can kick-start your metabolism:

-- Avoid sugar: Sugar decreases your metabolism, even if it is consumed with protein.
+- Avoid Sugar: Sugar decreases your metabolism.
 So swap sugar and other sweeteners for naturally sweet fruit.

-- Healthy microbiome: Healthy gut bacteria is linked to a faster metabolism.
-So eat lots of fiber and fermented foods to feed your microbiome.
+- Healthy Microbiome: Healthy gut bacteria are linked to a faster metabolism.
+So eat lots of prebiotic and fermented foods to feed your gut.

-- Certain foods, including: hot peppers, apple cider vinegar, coconut oil and ginger have been shown to help with weight-loss and increase metabolism.
+- Other foods, like hot peppers, apple cider vinegar, coconut oil, and ginger, can increase metabolism and help with weight loss.

-- Apple Cider Vinegar: If you want probiotic cider vinegar, buy a brand that is unpasteurized and contain a mother.
+- Apple Cider Vinegar: If you want probiotic cider vinegar, buy a brand that is unpasteurized and contains a mother.

-- Cultured Coconut Cream: Try this rich, creamy and probiotic alternative to yogurt.
+- Cultured Coconut Cream: Cultured coconut milk is a rich, creamy, and probiotic alternative to yogurt.

-- Homemade Hot Sauce: Make your own hot sauce with your favourite varieties of hot peppers.
+- Homemade Hot Sauce: Make your own hot sauce with your favorite varieties of hot peppers.

-- Kimchi: This popular Korean condiment is full of hot pepper, ginger and probiotics.
-Serve it along side of every meal for a burst of flavour.
+- Kimchi: This popular Korean condiment is full of hot pepper, ginger, and probiotics.
+It’s also great for adding a burst of flavor to most meals.

-- Rustic High Fiber Bread: This sourdough bread contains only 1/2 cup of flour to give it a delicious sourdough flavour.
+- Rustic High Fiber Bread: This sourdough bread contains only 1 cup of flour, along with high fiber psyllium husk and ground flax.

 - Seedy Crackers: Flax seed crackers are high in fiber and protein.

-- Miso Hummus: Legumes have been shown to have metabolism boosting properties.
+- Miso Cultured Hummus: Legumes have metabolism-boosting properties.
 And this simple hummus recipe is always popular.

-- Ginger Ale: Homemade ginger ale is probiotic and packed full of ginger.
-The longer it ferments the less sweet it becomes, making it a perfect alternative for anyone who is trying to kick a soda pop habit.
+- Ginger Beer: Homemade ginger beer is probiotic and packed full of ginger.
+The longer it ferments the less sweet it becomes, making it a good alternative for anyone trying to kick a soda pop habit.